ome/omero-test-infra/README.md

 .omero/docker dev run py setup
 .omero/docker dev run --user cli build
 ```
+Remember, you may need to set some environment variables to ensure your plugin is discovered and tested correctly.
+If you are modifying an existing plugin see `.travis.yml` for the required variables.

 You can also obtain a `bash` shell in the server:
 ```